Rosengård: Neighbourhoods

-Rosengård Centrum is a shopping mall with several stores.
-Zlatan Court, a football field sponsored by the football player Zlatan Ibrahimović, is situated in the area too.

 Places of worship

 Malmö Mosque is located nearby.
 It is situated a few hundred metres from the church in Västra Skrävlinge.

 According to Swedish Defence University reports in 2009 and 2018, there are a number of Islamic prayer rooms (Swedish: källarmoskéer) in Rosengård spreading a radical salafist ideology.

 Demographics

 In 2007, 60% were born outside of Sweden.
 In 2008, 86% of the population was of foreign background.

 The ten largest groups of foreign-born persons in 2010 were: